Best Cold Weather Extension Cord For Winter Flexibility

 • Abrasion, chemical and oil resistant

 “I bought this cord to accompany our electric snow blower.
 I wanted a cord that wouldn’t become stiff and unwieldy in Winter temps.
 This cord does the job well.
-Lying in snow and performing in single digit temps it has remained as flexible as my indoor cords.”
+Lying in snow and performing in single-digit temps has remained as flexible as my indoor cords.”

-“It’s heavier to wind, but that is due to it being 12 gauge wire in order to carry adequate load to my snow blower.
-Excellent choice and the price was cheaper than other options!”
+“It’s heavier to wind, but that is because it is 12 gauge wire to carry adequate load to my snow blower.
+Excellent choice, and the price was cheaper than other options!”

 ~ a review of this cold weather extension cord from a user